Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 • 0% Rhodium: Too volatile and illiquid for most investors

-Rebalance annually or when allocations drift 25%+ from targets.
-If gold surges and represents 85% of precious metals holdings, sell some and buy silver to restore balance.
+Rebalancing discipline: Rebalance annually or when allocations drift 25%+ from targets.
 This forces selling high and buying low rather than chasing performance.

 Tax Considerations